 Electronics designers use many different prototyping methods.
 These days, it's very likely that a new design will never actually be prototyped but rather simulated using programs such as SPICE.

 For very simple circuits like tube amplifiers, I like the rats-nest method.
 It isn't pretty, but it's fast and effective.
-It is also way more reliable with tube gear as SPICE models of tubes do not simulate all their characteristics, especially those in overload conditions, and low-power tube amplifiers spend a lot of time in overload.
+It is also way more reliable with tube gear as SPICE models of tubes do not simulate all their characteristics, especially those in overload conditions.
+That's important because Low-power tube Hi-Fi amplifiers, and all guitar amplifiers, spend a lot of time in overload.

-This time I'm working on a small Class AB push-pull amplifier using dual triode/pentode 6BM8 tubes to give about 8 watts RMS output.
-I want it to fit in the same small chassis as the Red Roo PR5 vinyl preamplifier so they can be a matching pair with enough power to drive average bookshelf speakers.
+The photo shows a very rats nested small Class AB push-pull amplifier using dual triode/pentode 6BM8 tubes to give about 8 watts RMS output.
+The idea is/was to fit it into the same small chassis as the Red Roo PR5 vinyl preamplifier, so they could be a matching pair with enough power to drive average bookshelf speakers.

 So far, so good.
 The power output and specs look very good.
 The 6BM8s will need to have some negative feedback applied to get a reasonable loudspeaker damping factor, however like the SE5 power amplifier, the feedback can be switched off or varied if a higher input sensitivity is required.